-The Ann Mason Project includes the Ann Mason and the Blue Hill deposits, which host indicated (Ann Mason) and inferred mineral resources.
+The Ann Mason Project includes the Ann Mason and the Blue Hill deposits, which host Indicated (Ann Mason) and Inferred mineral resources.
 The Company reported the results of the Ann Mason deposit Preliminary Economic Assessment ("PEA") on October 24, 2012.

-The Lookout Hill property includes indicated and inferred mineral resources at the Hugo North Extension deposit and inferred mineral resources at the Heruga deposit.
-The indicated resource at Hugo North Extension includes a probable reserve, which is included in the first lift ("Lift 1") of the Oyu Tolgoi underground block cave mining operation.
-Lift 1 of the Hugo North Extension deposit is scheduled to generate first development production in 2020, although underground development at Oyu Tolgoi is currently halted.
-A second lift for the Oyu Tolgoi underground block cave operation, including additional resources from Hugo North Extension, has been proposed but has not yet been modeled within the existing mine plan.
+The Lookout Hill property includes the Hugo North Extension copper-gold deposit and the Heruga copper-goldmolybdenum deposit.
+The resources at Hugo North Extension includes a Probable reserve, which is included in the first lift ("Lift 1") of the Oyu Tolgoi underground block cave mining operation.
+Lift 1 is scheduled to generate first development production in 2020, although underground development at Oyu Tolgoi is currently halted.
+A second lift

+("Lift 2") for the Oyu Tolgoi underground block cave operation, including additional resources from Hugo North Extension, has been proposed but has not yet been modeled within the existing mine plan.